Sidney Ponson: Three arrests (2004–2005)

 Early in the morning of August 25, 2005, Ponson was arrested again for driving under the influence and driving while impaired on southbound Interstate 95 near downtown Baltimore.
 He was stopped for following too closely and was subsequently arrested by Maryland Transportation Authority Police for the traffic violation and DWI.
 He was later released.

 Release

 Just before the second drunk driving incident, Baltimore attempted to trade Ponson to the San Diego Padres for first baseman Phil Nevin at the 2005 trade deadline, but the deal fell through when Nevin invoked his no-trade clause.
 Nevin eventually was traded to the Texas Rangers.
-On September 1, 2005, the Orioles released Ponson and voided his contract, saying that his infractions with the law went against a morals clause in Major League Baseball contracts.
-A week later, on September 8, the Major League Baseball Players Association filed a grievance on Ponson's behalf.
+On September 1, the Orioles released Ponson and voided his contract, saying that his infractions with the law went against a morals clause in Major League Baseball (MLB) contracts.
+A week later, on September 8, the MLB Association filed a grievance on Ponson's behalf.
 The Orioles settled the grievance in 2009, with the Orioles reportedly agreeing to pay the remaining $10.1 million on Ponson's contract.